eltonvs/kotlin-obd-api/README.md

 [![GitHub license](https://img.shields.io/github/license/eltonvs/kotlin-obd-api)](https://github.com/eltonvs/kotlin-obd-api/blob/master/LICENSE)
 [![Open Source](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://opensource.org/)

-A lightweight and developer driven API to query and parse OBD commands.
+A lightweight and developer-driven API to query and parse OBD commands.

 Written in pure Kotlin and platform agnostic with a simple and easy to use interface, so you can hack your car without any hassle. :blue_car:

-This is a flexible API that allows developers to plug in to any connection interface (bluetooth, wifi, usb...).
-By default we use an `ObdDeviceConnection` that receives an `InputStream` and a `OutputStream` as parameters (so if you can get this from you connection iterface, you're good to go :thumbsup:).
+This is a flexible API that allows developers to plug-in to any connection interface (Bluetooth, Wifi, USB...).
+By default we use an `ObdDeviceConnection` that receives an `InputStream` and an `OutputStream` as parameters (so if you can get this from your connection interface, you're good to go :thumbsup:).

 ## Installation